seanbaxter/circle/comprehension/comprehension.md

 }
 ```

-Expansion expressions are big time-savers.
+Expansion expressions are real time savers.
 Not only do they make the loop implicit, but the contained slices perform the intricate index calculations that are a common source of errors in imperative programming.
 The implicit loop visits only those elements that are defined across each slice in the expression.
 The statement `v[1:] += v[:]...` to perform a prefix scan, for example, starts at index 1 on the left-hand side and 0 on the right-hand side.
 Therefore, the left-hand side slice has one fewer element, so the implicit loop count is adjusted to `v.size()-1` to prevent out-of-bounds access violations.

 The slices are a big improvement on ranged _for-statements_, providing begin and end indices as well as a step count and direction, for any number of containers simultaneously.